Lice spread most frequently through close person-to-person contact.

 Lice and their eggs can be found by looking through hair on the head or other parts of the body.

-Treatment usually involves shampoos, creams, or lotions and sometimes decontamination of clothing and bedding.
+Treatment of lice usually involves shampoos, creams, or lotions and sometimes decontamination of clothing and bedding.

 Some people require an antiparasitic drug taken by mouth.

-Lice are barely visible wingless insects that infest the head, body, or pubic area and live by sucking blood.
+Lice are barely visible wingless insects that infest a person's head, body, or pubic area.
 They spread easily from person to person by close contact and shared clothing and other personal items.
 Three species of lice inhabit different parts of the body.
 Head lice and pubic lice live directly on the person, whereas body lice live on clothing and bedding.
 All types of lice infestation occur worldwide.

 Head lice infest the hair and scalp.
 The infestation is spread by close personal contact and possibly by shared combs, brushes, hats, and other personal items.
 Static electricity or wind may eject lice from hair.
 Head lice are most common among girls aged 5 to 11 but can affect almost anyone.
-Head lice are rare in blacks.
+Head lice are less common in Black people.
 There is no association between head lice and poor hygiene or low socioeconomic status.

 Body lice usually infest people who have poor hygiene, people who are living in cramped, crowded conditions (such as military barracks), and people who are of low socioeconomic status.
-They live on clothing and bedding that are in contact with the skin, not on people.
-Body lice are spread by sharing contaminated clothing and bedding.
-Unlike head lice, body lice sometimes transmit serious diseases such as typhus, trench fever, and relapsing fever.
+Body lice live on clothing and bedding that are in contact with the skin, not on people.
+These lice are spread by sharing contaminated clothing and bedding.
+Unlike head lice, body lice sometimes transmit serious diseases such as typhus Epidemic Typhus Epidemic typhus is a rickettsial disease that is caused by Rickettsia prowazekii and spread by body lice and occasionally through contact with flying squirrels.
+People with epidemic typhus... read more , trench fever, and relapsing fever Relapsing Fever Relapsing fever is an infection caused by certain Borrelia species, which are spiral-shaped bacteria called spirochetes (see figure How Bacteria Shape Up).
+People are infected when they... read more .

 Pubic lice (“crabs”), which primarily infest the hairs in the genital and anal areas, are typically spread among adolescents and adults by sexual contact.
 They may be transmitted to children by close contact with parents.
 Pubic lice may also be transmitted by inanimate objects, such as towels, bedding, and clothing.
 These lice may infest the chest, thigh, and facial (beard, mustache, and eyelashes) hair as well.